 It is understood that the marketers implement the strategy themself, search for the target audience, and think of ways to influence it.

 This can be setting up targeted advertising, mailing, and even direct dialing.
 The main thing is to identify the potential client and offer him the service directly.
-After that, there are two ways of development of events: the person either ignores the offer and even blocks the brand’s contact, or places an order.
+After that, two possible outcomes are: the person either ignores the offer and even blocks the brand’s contact or places an order.

-Due to the fact that the first option wins by a large margin, outbound marketing in its pure form is practically not used.
+Because the first option wins by a large margin, outbound marketing in its pure form is practically not used.
 But its effectiveness increases in cases where the audience has already been warmed up in another way.
-Therefore, outbound elements are often included in combined strategies.back to menu ↑
+Therefore, outbound elements are often included in combined strategies.

 4. Digital marketing or Internet Marketing

-Reading a push notification, watching a commercial in a mobile game, seeing an advertising post on a social network, or native advertising from a blogger – all this forms the concept of “digital marketing”.
+Reading a push notification, watching a commercial ad in a mobile game, seeing an advertising post on a social network, or native advertising from a blogger – all this forms the concept of “digital marketing.”

 Internet marketing is now becoming more and more solid.
-This is already such a huge niche that separate professions appear that are related not only to Internet marketing, but also to its individual areas (for example, a “targetologist” – a specialist in contextual advertising, or an SMM specialist – a specialist in promotion through social networks).
+This is a massive niche in which separate professions appear related to Internet marketing and its particular areas (for example, a specialist in contextual advertising or an SMM specialist in promotion through social networks).

-Here, we note that Internet marketing is no longer just a separate type of marketing, but a whole system and science.
+Here, we note that Internet marketing is no longer just a different type of marketing but a whole system and science.

-The reality today is that whether you are an aspiring entrepreneur, seasoned start-up, or promoting a hiring business, it is likely that you are betting on this type of marketing – that is, on the Internet environment and on interacting with customers online.back to menu ↑
+The reality today is that whether you are an aspiring entrepreneur, seasoned start-up, or promoting a hiring business, it is likely that you are betting on this type of marketing – that is, on the Internet environment and on interacting with customers online.

 5. Search Engine Marketing (SEM)